How can I choose what instrument to learn?

 I need to run errands; can I drop my child off?

-No, no, and no!
-Not only is the parent/caregiver participation imperative when singing in rounds, but we firmly believe that children learn from watching you engage with the music and instruments (plus, it’s way more fun).
+Nope!
+This is a parent/caregiver required class.
+Not only is their participation imperative when singing in rounds, we firmly believe that children learn from watching you engage with the music and instruments (plus, it’s way more fun).

 Is it okay to bring guests to a Little Bears class?

 We love visitors, but due to limited instruments and room size, we advise that you ask your instructor prior to inviting guests to come.
-We can usually accommodate.
-If you’re bringing a new Little Bear along, their first class is always free with our Trial code lbtryme.
+We are usually happy to accommodate.
+If you’re bringing a new Little Bear along, their first class is always free with our Trial code lbtryme, and let us know if you refer a new Little Bear.
+We offer referral credit at 2 referrals = 1 free class!

 What if my child is too young for a camp?